MatiasHernanSerrato/react-redux-sagas-and-other/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn server`

+This script run the server on your local env in order to fetch with miniMl App

 ### `yarn test`